HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

+First, \toolname transforms the compilers' generated AST into \toolname's novel CPG representation.
+This step also includes determining the target compiler version to correctly generate matching code (\Cref{chal:ecosystems}).
+Second, the \emph{enrichment} phase performs several analysis passes which are especially necessary to determine unresolvable function calls, i.e., calls to other contracts (\Cref{chal:inter-analysis}).
+Third, \toolname initiates a vulnerability scan based on CPG graph traversals.
+To do so, we generated generic CPG patterns to model diverse smart contract bugs (\Cref{chal:inter-analysis,chal:mitigation-points}).
+Fourth, we insert hardening patches---again based on generic templates---for insecure code.
+Fifth, \toolname emits the hardened AST as source code and continues the ordinary compilation process.

+As shown in \Cref{fig:architecture}, \toolname does not remove vulnerabilities but rather adds hardening checks to prevent exploitation.
+The reasoning for this design decision is based on lessons learned from previous code analysis tools that way too often misjudged or missed contract vulnerabilities (see~\Cref{subsec:codeanalysistooling}).
+In doing so, we follow a similar design to the mitigation techniques used in the Desktop world, i.e., control-flow integrity (CFI) assumes that program code will never be free of bugs.
+We note that, in contrast to traditional compiler-based hardening techniques like CFI~\cite{Abadi2005cfi}, we apply our patches to the source code, which allows developers to review the checks.

+Note that our modular design enables \toolname to integrate existing detection and patching strategies, while requiring minimal integration efforts.
+For yet unknown bug types, additional enrichment steps can be easily included to perform the necessary analysis and CPG extension.
+Before we will explain each phase in detail, we introduce our notation.

-In contrast to an AST, the CPG is a directed graph that consists of different kinds of nodes and directed edges that connect these nodes.
-Both nodes and edges have an arbitrary number of properties.
-For instance, a node representing a variable in the CPG features the property \textit{name} to store the variable name.
-In the CPG nodes are labeled according to their semantics, i.e., the node representing a function is labeled \texttt{Function} and variables carry the label \texttt{Variable} or the label \texttt{LocalVariable} if the variable is local to a function.
+\textbf{\ding{182} CPG Construction.} In contrast to an AST, the CPG is a directed graph that consists of diverse types of nodes and directed edges.
+Nodes and edges are labeled and can have an arbitrary number of properties.
+In \toolname, the AST is the prerequisite for generating the CPG.
+Common parser generators such as {ANTLR}~\cite{antlr} support many different programming languages, and enable the creation of compatible ASTs directly from source code for various source languages. \toolname encodes the sets and elements from \Cref{table:definitions} in the CPG as nodes and edges.
+In the CPG, nodes are labeled according to their semantics, e.g., the node representing a function $f\in \mathcal{F}$ is referred to as \texttt{Function} and variables are denoted by the label \texttt{Variable}.
 Labeling every piece of data in the CPG effectively creates a schema that facilitates further processing and analysis.
-It also allows \toolname to store the analysis results into the CPG, which in turn enables \toolname to provide a unified view on the source code and the analysis results.
+Since \toolname's internal CPG representation preserves the general structure of the original AST, the CPG contains a node for every high-level syntactic element.
+This enables \toolname to insert hardening patches by augmenting the AST.